yanfeng17/xiaozhi-esphome/devices/Under_Development/Modular/README.md

   - changed timer widget to new design. and removed 1 font (more memory saving ;)
   - removed removed 1 font, saved memory
   - moved micro wake words to main and left only "okay nabu" in core, this gives a wider selection of mmw's without loading all
+---

+## Older versions of Modular can be found in /OLD/ if wanting to revert to a previous version.

+---

 ## Previous Changes (before resetting to Modular 1.00)